mosariot/MantraReader/README.md

 - Use preloaded mantras or create and set up your own.
 - Add most actual mantras to Favorites.
 - Track your readings statistics over time.
-- Enjoy the user-friendly interface and beautiful design on both your iPhone and iPad with support for light and dark appearance.
+- Enjoy the user-friendly interface and beautiful design on your iPhone, iPad, Mac (with M-chip) and Apple Watch.
 - Take advantage of data sync across all your devices via iCloud (works automatically for signed-in users).
 All data is saved in iCloud and won't be lost even if the application is deleted.
 - Use all kinds of widgets with the necessary data on homescreen and lockscreen.